-(1) Google Search Suggest: The first thing I do, is a Google search.
+The first thing I do is a Google search.
 I type in the name of the affiliate program in Google to get some suggested searches as seen in the image below.
 From there I do a throughout research, read reviews, contact people that have tried the product to get a better idea about the affiliate program.

-(3) Look for Upsells: This is my favorite one!
-The scammers always play on your emotions by making you feel like a loser or that you are destined to fail if you don’t buy another product (more expensive), and use as a pretext that you really need this product to earn a passive income online.
+This is my favorite one!
+The scammers always play on your emotions by making you feel like a loser or that you are destined to fail if you don’t buy another product (more expensive), and use it as a pretext that you really need this product to earn a passive income online.
 If a program offers too many upsells, do me a favor and steer clear of that program!

-(6) Check with the FTC (Federal Trade Commission) as well as with other government agencies dealing with fraud to see if there have been any complaints about a particular program that you are interested in.
+Check the FTC as well as with other government agencies dealing with fraud to see if there have been any complaints about a particular program that you are interested in.

 Is There Any Legitimate Affiliate Marketing Opportunities Out There?